-The Governance Code for Family Businesses offers family-owned companies and their environment (stakeholders) a reliable framework for the assessment and optimization of their individual governance structures.
+The Governance Code for Family Businesses - Guidelines for the responsible management of family businesses and business-owner families - offers business-owner families and their environment (stakeholders) a reliable framework for the assessment and optimization of their individual governance structures.

-It was created in 2004 as the world's first initiative of its kind and was substantially revised in 2010.
-With the present 3rd Edition, the Commission meets its self-imposed mandate to review and update the Code at regular intervals.
+The guidelines were created in 2004 as the world's first initiative of its kind and were substantially revised in 2010 and 2015.
+With the present 4th Edition, the Commission meets its self-imposed mandate to review and update the Code at regular intervals.
+The Code was also reviewed with regard to the effects of a changing environment on family businesses and business-owner families.

-The Governance Code for Family Businesses is a joint initiative of the INTES Academy for Family Businesses, the Family Business Network Germany (F.B.N.) and DIE FAMILIENUNTERNEHMER - ASU.
+The Governance Code for Family Businesses is a joint initiative of the INTES Academy for Family Businesses, the Family Business Network Germany (FBN) and DIE FAMILIENUNTERNEHMER.
 It was founded by Prof. Dr. Peter May.

-The Commission comprises well-known family businesspeople, researchers and consultants without the participation of which the Code, and its present revision, would not have been possible.
+The Commission comprises well-known family businesspeople, researchers and consultants, without the participation of which the Code, and its present revision, would not have been possible.

-The new edition they have prepared goes into effect on May 29, 2015, and replaces the previous versions from the years 2004 and 2010.
+The new edition they have prepared goes into effect on May 17, 2021, and replaces the previous versions from the years 2004, 2010 and 2015.

-The Code can be found online at: www.kodex-fuer-familienunternehmen.de

-or obtained in written form from:

-Kommission Governance Kodex für Familienunternehmen

-c/o INTES Akademie für Familienunternehmen GmbH
+The Code can be found online at: www.kodex-fuer-familienunternehmen.de or obtained in written form from: Kommission Governance Kodex für Familienunternehmer c/o INTES Akademie für Familienunternehmen GmbH Kronprinzenstraße 31 53173 Bonn-Bad Godesberg

-Kronprinzenstraße 31

-53173 Bonn-Bad Godesberg, Germany